 Tap o’ Noth Farm is a small CSA market farm run by James Reid and Rosa Bevan and is situated at the foot of Tap o’ Noth hill, near the village of Rhynie in rural Aberdeenshire.
-We farm ecologically grown vegetables for a weekly veg box and raise free range chickens for eggs in our meadows and woodlands.
+We farm ecologically grown vegetables for a weekly veg box and raise free range chickens for eggs.
+We also keep two British Toggenburg goats for our home dairy needs.

 We sell our produce through a CSA (Community Supported Agriculture) vegetable box scheme, bringing our naturally grown produce to people within a 15 mile radius of Rhynie.
 We also function as a permaculture demonstration site for the Permaculture Association and offer monthly tours of our farm and ecologically designed systems.

 By using agroecological methods and permaculture design principles, we are creating an agricultural landscape that functions as close to a natural ecosystem as possible.
 This allows us to remove the need for using synthetic chemicals and produce yields of fresh, natural food in a way that has little negative impact on the environment and welfare of our animals.
 Farming in this way actually helps to have a positive impact on our environment by regenerating soils, sequestering carbon, encouraging wildlife habitat and being pretty amazing for the people associated with the farm too.
 That’s us the farmers and you the consumer.